 If your eye has been caught by a new model, put it in our car configurator to see how much carwow could help you save.
-Want to learn more?
-Check out our guides to automatic and manual gearboxes and to petrol and diesel engines.

 An engine’s layout can vary for a number of reasons, often in order to either improve the ease with which the engine fits beneath the bonnet, or to improve its smoothness or even fuel efficiency.
 Here are the most common configurations…

 Inline: All the engine’s cylinders are arranged in a line, facing upwards and usually perpendicular to the car.
 This configuration is found in the vast majority of family hatchbacks and smaller cars.
 This term is often used interchangeably with ‘straight’ below.

 Straight: Like inline, but the cylinders are positioned in parallel with the car from front to back as opposed to across the engine bay.
 This layout is frequently used in premium cars, especially BMWs.

 Vee: When viewing the engine from the front, the cylinders are arranged in a ‘V’ shape.
 Each bank of cylinders faces outwards, and drives a common crankshaft at the base of the Vee.
 This style is generally the reserve of premium and high performance cars because it allows you to squeeze more cylinders into a smaller space compared to inline units.